nahuelhds/nahuelhds.github.io/_posts/2019-03-06-How-to-connect-your-TASCAM-US-600-with-MacOS-Mojave.md

 ---
 lang: en
 title: How to connect your TASCAM US-600 with MacOS Mojave
-description: This also works with any TASCAM US-XXX.
+excerpt: This also works with any TASCAM US-XXX.
 date: '2019-03-06T03:31:17.766Z'
 categories:
   - music